Preparing for the Journey: Introduction

 As you learn this process, you should be able to work in tandem with the prayer minister and, at some point, begin administering the process by yourself.
 It is vital to not view the ministry session as the place where you go to get “fixed” or as a way to manage or defuse your emotional pain.
 Rather, you should view every session as a place where you can come to better understand TPM as a lifestyle and daily practice.
 Treat the session as supervised practice rather than a time to get “cleaned-up.”

-The following video is a general overview of Transformation Prayer Ministry.
+The following videos provide a general overview of Transformation Prayer Ministry.
 You will learn some of the basic concepts and principles upon which this ministry is postured.
-After watching the video carefully read through the series of short articles to prepare yourself for your first ministry session.
+After watching the videos, visit the TPM Study Guide page to learn more.

 This is your journey.
 Be diligent to prepare and equip yourself for it.